What is RAMP?

 My proposal has been submitted, what are the next steps?

-- Carefully review the proposal routing form for accuracy before you approve.
-If the sponsor funds the proposal, the OSP Award Management team uses information from the routing form for award setup.
+- Carefully review the proposal for accuracy before you approve.
+If the sponsor funds the proposal, the OSP Award Management team uses information from the proposal for award setup.

 - If the proposed project involves human subjects, animal subjects, or hazardous substances, approval by the relevant committee is required prior to award setup.
 More information is provided on the committee websites: